Paid Ads Reporting Metrics

 Building a reporting cadence that drives decisions rather than just documenting activity

 The best reporting cadences separate strategic reviews from operational checks.
-A daily check monitors for anomalies β sudden CPC spikes, impression share drops, conversion tracking failures.
-A weekly review examines efficiency trends and identifies optimisation priorities.
-A monthly review analyses outcome metrics and informs budget and strategy decisions.
+For example, a daily check should monitor anomalies such as sudden CPC spikes, impression share drops, or conversion tracking failures.

-Each review level uses different metrics.
-Checking ROAS every day creates noise-driven decisions.
-Checking conversion tracking status only monthly allows errors to compound.
-Matching the review frequency to the metric's natural reporting horizon keeps decision-making grounded in meaningful data rather than statistical noise.
+However, each review level needs different metrics.
+Checking ROAS every day creates noise-driven decisions, while checking conversion tracking only once a month allows errors to compound.
+Matching review frequency to the metric's natural horizon keeps decision-making grounded in meaningful data.

 Setting up a paid ads reporting framework that produces actionable insights

-This structure creates a clear line from data collection to decision-making at every level of the account.
+This structure creates a clear line from data collection to decision-making.
+As a result, every layer of the report has a specific purpose and a clear owner.

 Define your primary KPI per campaign

 Before building any report, state the one metric that determines whether each campaign is succeeding.
-For lead gen: cost-per-qualified-lead.
-For ecommerce: ROAS.
-Everything else is context.
+For lead generation, that may be cost per qualified lead.
+For ecommerce, it is often ROAS.
+Everything else is supporting context.

 Build a dashboard with three layers